ndierckx/NOVOPlasty/README.md

 - It is now possible to use bz2 zipped read files as input.
 - Long repeats (> 400 bp) won't make the assembly get stuck in a loop anymore.
 - Several read id's were added to the library.
-**22/03/17**
-- It is now possible to use zipped (only .gz extension) read files as input.
-- An extra option is added to the config file (Max memory).
-This makes you able to choose a maximum memory usage.
-- This max memory option is very handy if you want to subsample your dataset (leave it blank if no limit).

 ## Cite